PhoenixDAO/events-dApp/README.md

   <a href="https://phoenixdao-events-dapp.herokuapp.com/" target="blank"><img src="https://phoenixdao-events-dapp.herokuapp.com/images/PhoenixDAO.png" width="100" alt="PhoenixDao logo" /></a>
 </p>

-# PhoenixDAO Events DApp
+# 🎫 PhoenixDAO Events Marketplace - V1

 ## What is it?
-PhoenixDAO Events DApp it is a dApp based on Ethereum Blockchain that provides an ability to create events and sell tickets for events as ERC721 tokens.
+PhoenixDAO Events Marketplace is a dApp based on Ethereum Blockchain that provides an ability to create events and sell tickets for events as ERC721 tokens.

 ## Use Cases